 Acquisition-Related Contingent Consideration.
 Contingent consideration arrangements obligate the Company to pay former shareholders of an acquired entity if specified future events occur or conditions are met, such as the achievement of certain technological milestones or the achievement of targeted revenue milestones.
 The Company measures such liabilities using unobservable inputs, applying the income approach, such as the discounted cash flow technique or the probability-weighted scenario method.
 Various key assumptions, such as the probability of achievement of the agreed milestones, projected revenues from acquisitions and the discount rate, are used in the determination of fair value of contingent consideration arrangements and are not observable in the market, thus representing a Level 3 measurement within the fair value hierarchy.
 Subsequent revisions to key assumptions, which impact the estimated fair value of contingent consideration liabilities, are reflected in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+Acquisitionrelated contingent consideration is recorded in other noncurrent liabilities in the Condensed Consolidated Balance Sheets.

 The Company acquired nContact on October 13, 2015.
-The aggregate consideration paid to nContact shareholders includes up to \$50,000 in contingent consideration based on completion of enrollment of the CONVERGE IDE trial and corresponding PMA approval by December 31, 2020. nContact shareholders are entitled to additional contingent consideration based on revenue in excess of an annual growth rate of more than 25% through 2019.
-There were no changes in the estimates, discount rate or measurement period during the three months ended March 31, 2016.
+The aggregate consideration paid to nContact shareholders includes up to \$50,000 in contingent consideration based on completion of enrollment of the CONVERGE IDE trial and corresponding PMA approval by December 31, 2020. nContact shareholders are entitled to additional contingent consideration based on specified product revenue in excess of an annual growth rate of more than 25% through 2019.
+There were no changes in the estimates or discount rate during the three or six months ended June 30, 2016.